devolvdev/devolv/README.md

 }
 ```

-This policy will be flagged with high-severity warnings.
+This will be flagged as high-risk due to overly permissive wildcards.

+---

 ## 🧪 Run Tests